ofirmakmal/RemoteDebugLauncher/README.md

 # RemoteDebugLauncher
 VS Extension: Compile and invoke DebugAdapterHost.Launch

-First, prepare your project for remote debugging according to: https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio
+1. Prepare your project for remote debugging according to: https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio

+2. Set the output build path to a network share and configure `launch.json` accordingly.

-Second, copy the `launch.json` created in first step to your solution or project folder.
+3. Copy the `launch.json` created in steps 1 and 2 to your solution or project folder.

+4. Install this extension.

-Third, install this extension and press CTRL+ALT+SHIFT+F5.
+Now you can press CTRL+ALT+SHIFT+F5.
 This will trigger a build (of the current project using the current configuration) and start remote debugging afterwards by invoking `DebugAdapterHost.Launch /LaunchJson:"<solution/project-directory>\launch.json" `